-You have probably seen Lexi, the sock lion made from a single sock.
+You have probably seen Lexi, the stuffed sock lion made from a single sock.
 You may have even made it a few times and loved it.
-If not, you can see it here.
-Love it?
-Well, now you can sew a different kind of sock lion, called “Shimba”.
+Well, now you can sew a different lion stuffed animal, “Shimba”.
 In contrast to Lexi, Shimba is made out of a pair of socks and not just one single sock.
 This new sock lion is also bigger in size (average 20” tall) and has longer arms, feet, and body.

-I was inspired to recreate the sock lion in a bigger size because my Marcho sock monkey tutorial got so popular and received so many lovely comments from all over the world.
+I was inspired to recreate the sock lion in a bigger size because my Marcho sock monkey tutorial got so popular and received so many lovely comments worldwide.

-scroll to get the free pattern & tutorial
+scroll ⬇️ to get the free sewing pattern & tutorial

-All the animals listen to the words of their wise lion king, and before long everyone was moving in a large group, following Shimba to a new place where they hoped the water was available.
+All the animals listened to the words of their wise lion king, and before long, everyone was moving in a large group, following Shimba to a new place where they hoped the water was available.
 The baby animals walked in front of their parents and played with each other, making light of a serious situation.
 Their parents walked behind more sombrely.

 Shimba, The Lion King Stuffed Animal